arthur-thuy/uncertainty-rejection/README.md

 ## Documentation

-The documentation is deployed to TODO.
+The documentation is deployed to [uncertainty-rejection.readthedocs.io](http://uncertainty-rejection.readthedocs.io/).

 ## Examples

-An example notebook is provided, which can be found in the TODO.
+An example notebook is provided, which can be found in the ["Example usage" section](https://uncertainty-rejection.readthedocs.io/en/latest/example.html) of the documentation.

 ## Contributing